stackbuilders/openssh-github-keys/README.md

 file is used as a fallback if the AuthorizedKeysCommand does not succeed.

-## Security Notes

-Obviously, using this configuration means that your servers are only as secure as your GitHub organization.
-You should consider adding things like two-factor authentication for accounts which can modify your Github organization.

-## Timeouts
+### GitHub latency

 `openssh-github-keys` will time out if keys are not able to be retrieved in five seconds.
 This allows other authentication mechanisms, such as the authorized_keys file to be consulted so that login can proceed for certain users even in the event of an unusual amount of latency while communicating with GitHub.

+## Security

+Using a tool such as `openssh-github-keys` this configuration means that your servers are only as secure as GitHub, and your GitHub organization.
+You should consider adding things like two-factor authentication for accounts which can modify your Github organization.
+If you cannot afford to have your servers compromised in the event of a major security breach at GitHub you should not use `openssh-github-keys`.

 ## License